InternetStalker/Simple_file_user/README.md

 File class
 ----------

-There is a file class in this package.
-It is situated in module named File.
-It has two private fields.
-They are path and encoding.
-There are methods `getPath()` and `getEncoding()` to get value from these fields.

-### Creating file object.

-`File(path: str, , encoding: str = "utf-8", new: bool = False)`
+`File(path: str, encoding: str = "utf-8", new: bool = False, binary_mode: bool = False)` File object normalises and makes absolute path before it saves it.
+If new is true it creates new file.
+Already existing file on this path clears.
+If binary is true file opens like binary, so read method will return bytes.
+Also binary file doesn't have encoding, so you'll get Exception if you try to get encoding of this file.

 ### Methods overview